Rekkles

-He is best known for playing Vayne, Kennen, Syndra, Tristana, Sivir and Jhin.
-He is the first player to have reached both 1,000 and 2,000 kills in the LEC and the European player with the most pentakills (10).
-He is considered the best AD Carry player in European history and one of the best in the world.
+He is widely considered to be the best AD Carry player in European history, notable for being the first player to have reached both 1,000 and 2,000 kills in the LEC and the European player with the most pentakills (10).

-Rekkles' trademark is the large number of tattoos on his body.
+Rekkles has appeared in 8 international S-tier tournaments: 7 times at the World Championship (6 as a starter, 1 as a mascotte) and once at MSI.

 Professional career

 Early career

+Originally from Älvängen, near Gothenburg, he became interested in video games after he injured his cruciate ligament playing football.

-Rekkles competitive career started at age 16 with the teams Playing Ducks and PAH.
+His competitive career started at age 16 with the teams Playing Ducks and PAH.
 He was also as a substitute player for both Team BLACK and SK Gaming.

-Fnatic

-His performance allowed him in November 2012 to join Fnatic as their starting AD Carry.
-Because of age restrictions in the European version of the League Championship Series he was not yet allowed to play for Fnatic in the EU LCS.
-At first a new team with the name "Fnatic.Beta" was formed around him, but after a few month it was disbanded.
-Rekkles briefly left Fnactic then to play for various teams with the agreement to join again for the 2014 season, in which he would be eligible to play.
-On 22 November 2013, Rekkles officially retook the AD Carry position.
+Fnatic/Copenhagen Wolves

+In November 2012, Rekkles joined Fnatic.
+However, Rekkles was unable to participate in the 2013 EU LCS for their main roster, as he was too young.
+Because of this, a secondary Fnatic squad, Fnatic.Beta, was created around him.
+The team was disbanded after a few months.
+In May 2013, he started playing together with YoungBuck, Shook v2, cowTard, and Unlimited as PrideFC, and after the team got signed by Copenhagen Wolves, he agreed to continue playing with them as a stand-in.
+On 22 November in 2013, Rekkles officially retook the starting AD Carry position in Fnatic from puszu, as he was now old enough to participate in the EU LCS.

 During the 4th season, Rekkles and Fnatic participated in the IEM Season VIII - World Championship, and ended up second place after losing to KT Rolster Bullets during the Grand Finale.

-At the beginning of 2014 season Spring Split, Rekkles played very well and received the MVP prize weekly.
-Fnatic had won each of their four superweek games, and this was mainly due to the great performance of Rekkles playing Jinx.
+At the beginning of 2014 season Spring Split, Rekkles had a great professional debut and was voted game MVP often.
 They ended the Spring split in 2nd place, losing to SK Gaming, but secured themselves a spot in the Spring Playoffs.
 The whole team raised their game for the playoffs, and they emerged victorious after a win against Alliance in their semifinals matchup, and against SK Gaming in the Grand Final.

 Fnatic endured a rocky start during the beginning of the Summer Split.
 They could not make it into the top 2 until Week 7 of the Split, while their main rivals Alliance were already at considerable distance ahead of them in the race for 1st place.
 Throughout the games, Rekkles managed to impress with his plays with Lucian and Vayne, picking up the Weekly MVP Award for Week 9.